Other message formats : LISTEN 1hr33min | MP3 21.1MB | PDF 125KB

 “And I say to you, make friends for yourselves by means of the wealth of unrighteousness, so that when it fails, they will receive you into the eternal dwellings.

-If we maintain the spirit of true discipleship in the way we exercise stewardship of “unrighteous wealth”, it can contribute to the development of our character and the nurturing of the qualities of the inner man.
+If we maintain the spirit of true discipleship in the way we exercise stewardship of “unrighteous wealth”, it can contribute to the development of our character and the nurturing of the qualities of our inner man.
 We learn to refrain from self-indulgence and be concerned for the needs of others and the Lord's work.
 We learn and grow in the process.
 At the same time, the needs of others are met and there is contribution to the advancement of God's kingdom.

-We know that in many parts of the world there is still a significant need for the Scriptures, good Christian literature, and the support of faithful Christian workers.
-There is also the need for suitable equipment in advancing the Lord’s work.
-So, material wealth can be used positively.
-It can have a positive dimension.
+We know that in many parts of the world there is still a significant need for the Scriptures, for good Christian literature, and for the support of faithful Christian workers.
+There is also the need for equipment in advancing the Lord’s work.
+Material wealth when properly used can contribute to the advancement of God's kingdom.
+It can therefore have a positive dimension.

 Every believer can contribute significantly in giving

 Do not think that just because we are not well-off materially, this area has little or no relevance to us.
-If we think this way, we may then miss out on the joy and blessedness of giving.
+If we think in this way, we may then miss out on the joy and blessedness of giving.

 Remember the poor widow who contributed the two small copper coins.
 It is very likely she was the poorest among all those who were giving.
 But she did not neglect her part.
 And the Lord Jesus tells us that she contributed more than all the rest.
-What she contributed was more significant to God than all the others.
+What she contributed was more significant to God than the contributions of all the others.

 Each one of us must prayerfully consider how we can be good stewards of all that the Lord has entrusted to our care – that which is within our control and influence.